test-mile/arjuna-java/README.md

 Documentation for Arjuna is in progress.
 You can can find the currrent help doc on Test Mile website at https://testmile.com/arjuna

-### Setting Up Arjuna-Java on Windows
+### Setting Up Arjuna-Java

+1. Install Arjuna as per instructions at this link: https://github.com/test-mile/arjuna/blob/master/README.md#arjuna-installation
-1. Download Java8 64-bit from https://adoptopenjdk.net/archive.html
+2. Download Java8 64-bit from https://adoptopenjdk.net/archive.html
-2. Download the latest Eclipse from https://www.eclipse.org/eclipseide/
+3. Download the latest Eclipse from https://www.eclipse.org/eclipseide/
-3. Create a maven project
+4. Create a maven project
-4. Update the properties in pom.xml to mention Java 1.8 as compiler.
+5. Update the properties in pom.xml to mention Java 1.8 as compiler.
     * `<maven.compiler.source>1.8</maven.compiler.source>`
     * `<maven.compiler.target>1.8</maven.compiler.target>`
-5. Add arjuna-java dependency to the project's pom.
+6. Add arjuna-java dependency to the project's pom.
  ```xml
 <dependency>
    <groupId>com.testmile</groupId>